umcu7tcoillab/Interfacebox-module-board/README.md

 This project contains a interfacebox module board made to be used with our driverboard, malfunctionboard and preamp board for our 7T Philips Achieva MRI system.
 It has been tested inside the magnetic field of the 7T MRI.

 The module board is designed to facilitate the making of an interfacebox, using our custom made PCB's.
 All the different modules can be attached to this board, making it act as an interfacebox.
+There is an option to choose between 8 or 16 channels.

 The design and subsequent drawing has been done in Kicad 5.1.5.